 A Roundup of Activities in Greater Morgantown

-Fall is in the air and now is the perfect time to explore the hills and valleys of Appalachia.
+Fall is in the air and it’s the perfect time to explore the hills and valleys of Appalachia all season long.
 State parks with scenic overlooks, wooded trails for biking and hiking, rock climbing, and white-water rafting are just a few ways to enjoy the great gifts of nature in Greater Morgantown!

 Pitch your tent, park your RV, or rent a rustic cabin and escape to the scenic mountains and wooded areas of Greater Morgantown!
 Enjoy lake access, hiking and biking trails, summits for rock climbing, and fire pits for BBQs and s’mores.
 However you like to experience nature, you’re sure to find an abundance of camping facilities to fit your preferences.

 One of these camping facilities is Glades Farms Campgrounds, where you’ll find a great place to explore during the day and relax by the fire at night.
 RV hookups are provided and pets are always welcome.
 Indian Meadows Campground also has RV hookups as well as a tent camping facility tucked away in the small Monongalia County community of Pentress, just 15 minutes west of Greater Morgantown.

 Serving as outdoor recreational passageways, Greater Morgantown provides miles of paved and wooded trails for walking, running, or biking on scenic routes!
 Parking is available near most trail entrances.

 Such trails include Monongahela River Trail’s North and South Trails, perfect for hikers and bikers looking for adventure.
 The six mile North Trail weaves along the Monongahela River from Star City up to the Pennsylvania border, while the 17.7-mile long South Trail is a wooded, river valley trail that begins in Morgantown and ends at Prickett’s Fort State Park in Marion County.